 - Excessive exercise followed by minimal intake of food

-In order to address these symptoms as they occur, parents need to be involved in their child’s life.
-Parents need to have a relationship with their teen so they see any abnormal findings.
-By simply communicating consistently with their child, parents can be an active part of their life and understand irregular tendencies.
+To address these symptoms as they occur, parents need to be involved in their child’s life.
+Parents need to have a relationship with their teen so they can see any abnormal findings.
+By simply communicating consistently with their child, parents can be an active part of their child’s life and understand their child’s irregular tendencies.

 For many teenagers, the various tumultuous transitions that accompany adolescence and other pressures can lead to one or more of a variety of mental health disorders; all are matters of concern, and some are life-threatening.